Year 3 - St. Francis Xavier 2019 - 2020

 Teaching assistant: Mrs. Peters

-Reading - Within guided reading, we will be reading ‘Tale Twisters’ which is a guided reading book which is appropriately pitched for year 3 readers.
+Reading - Within guided reading, we will be finishing reading ‘Tale Twisters’, a guided reading book which is appropriately pitched for year 3 readers.
 Within our guided reading sessions, we will be looking at the meaning of unfamiliar vocabulary, retrieving facts from the text and beginning to infer character's feelings.

-Numeracy - During Autumn 1, we will be focusing on 'Number' which will include looking at: place value, addition and subtraction.
+Numeracy - During Autumn 2, we will be focusing on 'Number' which will include looking at: addition and subtraction and multiplication and division.
+Please continue to encourage your child to practise their times tables.

 'Should people be able to live wherever they want in the world?'

-Our topic and our RE lessons link together to consider this question.
+Our topic and our RE lessons link together to consider these questions.

 The Anglo-Saxons were invaders and settlers.
 They moved from one county to another for various reasons.
 We will consider how this happens in the world today and the difficulties people face.